matter-labs/zksync-lite-docs/docs/dev/providers.md

 Used to connect to the common endpoint for the given network over WebSocket transport.

-Supported networks are: "testnet", "localhost".
+Supported networks are: 'testnet', 'localhost'.

 ### Create WebSocket provider